MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-tips-and-tricks-for-creating-reports.md

 Often, when you load detailed data sets from multiple sources, duplicate data values prevent you from creating relationships.
 You can overcome this by creating a dimension table with the unique values from both data sets.

-Let's look at an example where we load data sets of active customer support requests and another data set of work items that have schemas as follows:
+Let's look at an example with loaded data sets of active customer support requests and another data set of work items that have schemas as follows:

 > CustomerInicdents: {IncidentID, CustomerName, IssueName, OpenedDate, Status}
 > WorkItems: {WorkItemID, IncidentID, WorkItemName, OpenedDate, Status, CustomerName }
 >
 >

-When we want to track all incidents and work items that relate to a specific CustomerName, we can't just create a relationship between these two data sets.
+When tracking all incidents and work items that relate to a specific CustomerName, you can't just create a relationship between these two data sets.
 Some WorkItems might not be related to a CustomerName, so that field would be blank or NULL.
 If you have any blank values or null in the CustomerNames table, you might still not be able to create a relationship.
 There might be multiple WorkItems and CustomerIncidents for a single CustomerName.

-To create a relationship in this case, we need to create a logical data set of all the CustomerNames across the two data sets.
-In the Query tab, you can use the following sequence to create the logical data set:
+To create a relationship in this case, first create a logical data set of all the CustomerNames across the two data sets.
+In the Power Query Editor, you can use the following sequence to create the logical data set:

 1. Duplicate both queries, naming the first **Temp** and the second **CustomerNames**.
 1. In each query, remove all columns *except* the CustomerName column